nsrau/azure-docs.it-it/articles/vpn-gateway/vpn-gateway-verify-connection-resource-manager.md

 <properties
-   pageTitle="Verificare una connessione al gateway | Microsoft Azure" description="Questo articolo illustra come verificare una connessione al gateway nel modello di distribuzione Resource Manager" services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Verify a gateway connection | Microsoft Azure" description="This article shows you how to verify a gateway connection in the Resource Manager deployment model" services="vpn-gateway" documentationCenter="na" authors="cherylmc"